FREQUENTLY ASKED QUESTIONS

 There are laws regarding dividing land in Michigan that may affect your ability to split what you buy into smaller parcels and resell them.
 This typically requires the approval of the local assessor, who will check to assure new splits comply with the law.
 This is a complicated procedure, and you should investigate it before the auction if you plan on purchasing a lot and splitting it into smaller parcels.

-Due to past issues with splitting parcels, all sales will contain a reverter clause that invalidates the sale if the buyer resells a piece split from the original property with a size that does not meet zoning requirements for area or dimension to be built on.
+Due to past issues with splitting parcels, sale deeds may, at Seller's option, contain a reverter clause that invalidates the sale if the buyer resells a piece split from the original property with a size that does not meet zoning requirements for area or dimension to be built on.
 If a parcel reverts under this clause, there will be no refund of the purchase price.
-Treasurers may release this reverter clause under certain circumstances.
-For example: if a piece is sold to a neighbor and the remainder is still buildable.

 Because the properties sold at auction belong to the county, the entirety of the sale price will go directly to them.
 Prior to the sale, the counties have used their own budget to reimburse the local tax units for the revenue lost as a result of non-payment on property taxes.
 Counties will then use the money from these auctions to balance their budget and refund themselves for what they first transferred to the local units.